 - some or all of the income derived by the foreign entity is not attributable to an Australian PE; and

 - a principal purpose of the scheme is to obtain an Australian tax benefit or foreign tax benefit.42

 Where the Commissioner determines that the MAAL applies, any tax benefits arising under the scheme can be cancelled and penalties imposed.43

 The MAAL has largely achieved its intended effect of onshoring profits from sales to Australian customers.
 In December 2019, the ATO announced that, with the assistance of the MAAL, Google settled its tax dispute with the ATO by paying an extra A$481.5 million on top of its previous tax payment.44 In addition, the operation of the MAAL resulted in A$8 billion in taxable sales being returned to Australia in 2018–2019.45

 Activities and tax concessions

 Australia does not have corporate minimum capitalisation requirements.
-Thin capitalisation rules exist that prevent base erosion by disallowing debt deductions where the debt-to-asset ratio of Australian operations exceed prescribed debt limits.
+Thin capitalisation rules exist that prevent base erosion by disallowing debt deductions where the debt-to-asset ratio of Australian operations exceeds prescribed debt limits.
 Higher limits apply to banks and financial entities.

 The predominant method is the 'safe harbour debt amount' (SHDA).
-This method allows an entity to be funded by debt up to an amount equalling 60 per cent of the average value of the entity's Australian assets calculated based on the accounting balance sheet, subject to certain adjustments.66
+This method allows an entity to be funded by debt up to an amount equalling 60 per cent of the average value of the entity's Australian assets calculated based on the accounting balance sheet, subject to certain adjustments.51